johnjackoleary/cfi-commonplace-book/lesson-plans/private/Airport Operations (Ground and Tower Communications, Ground Ops, Light Gun Signals).md

 	3. Required readbacks: Runway #, taxing instructions, hold short, line-up-and-wait, cleared-for-takeoff, cleared-to-land, etc. If in doubt, readback full instructions.
 	4. After tuning a frequency, PAUSE before talking to make sure you're not stepping on a conversation (counting to 4 seems to be the magic duration)
 	5. Mentally rehearse what you will say before keying the mic.
 If in doubt, ask for clarification or request "say again"
+	6. Anticipate the response and pay attention for any unusual elements
-	6. Stuck microphones -- how to detect, how to respond
+	7. Stuck microphones -- how to detect, how to respond
 2. Radio communications practice: listen to KPAO tower on handheld radio, or online at www.liveatc.net (KPAO tower or KSQL tower and ground, for example)
 3. [[Phonetic Alphabet]]
 	1. Memorize them!
 Alpha through Zulu